-The Colorado Court of Appeals issued its opinion in Auxier v.
-McDonald on Thursday, April 23, 2015.
+The Colorado Court of Appeals issued its opinion in In re Marriage of Hunt on Thursday, May 7, 2015.